jeffbass/imagenode/docs/settings-yaml.rst

 a non-responsive message and then try to correct the issue (restart the WiFi connection, restart the ZMQ link, restart the Raspberry Pi itself, etc.).
 If you do not specify an ``patience`` value, the default is 10 seconds.

+If the ``stall_watcher`` setting is set to ``True``, then a sub-process is started that watches the main process for "slow downs" or "stalls".
+As mentioned in the above ``patience`` option, the communications link between **imagenode** and **imagehub** is often reliable for weeks.
+The ZMQ protocol can recover from brief network outages almost all of the time.
+But some network outages (e.g., brief power outages that confuse routers or wifi hubs) can cause the main process to stall and stop reading and transmitting images.
+Setting this option to ``True`` will start a 2nd process that checks that the cumulative cpu time of the main process is increasing as it should.
+If there has been some sort of "stall", the main process cpu time stops advancing.
+If the ``stall_watcher`` option is set to ``True``, the 2nd process will end the **imagenode** program when a "stall" has been detected, so that the systemd service can restart **imagenode**.
+An example **imagenode.service** file that provides for restarting (using systemd / systemctl) is in the main directory.
+The ``patience`` option (above) sets the number of seconds between "stall" checks.
+If no ``patience`` value is provided, the default is 10 seconds.
+If this option is set to ``False`` or is not present, there is no separate stall watching process started.

 The ``queuemax`` setting sets the length of the queues used to hold images, messages, etc. Default is 50; setting it to a larger value will allow more